digitalabs/Fieldbook/README.md

 To Build
 ----------
 To build the Fieldbook App using the command line, issue the following commands in the Fieldbook directory:
-  1.  mvn clean package - this would create a clean build and run the test code as well
+  1. To create a clean build and run the test code: mvn clean package
-  2. Imvn -DskipTests=true clean package - this would create a clean build without running test code
+  2. To create a clean build without running the test code: Imvn -DskipTests=true clean package

 To Run Tests
 --------------